kunle123-ui/kunle/Smart-Contract.md

 $ eoscpp -o hello.wast hello.cpp
 ```

-Now that you have the .wast and .abi files, you can deply your contract to the blockchain.
+Now that you have the .wast and .abi files, you can deploy your contract to the blockchain.

 Assuming your wallet is unlocked and has keys for `${account}`, you can now upload this contract to the blockchain with the following command: